-Vermont slowly turns to recovery after being hit by flood from slow-moving storm
+Vermont turns to recovery after being hit by flood from slow-moving storm

 The slow-moving storm reached New England after hitting parts of New York and Connecticut on Sunday.
 Some communities received between 7 and 9 inches (18 centimeters and 23 centimeters) of rain.
 Towns in southwest New Hampshire had heavy flooding and road washouts, and the Connecticut River was expected to crest above flood stage Wednesday in Hartford and towns to the south.

-In Vermont’s capital, brown water from the Winooski had obscured vehicles and all but the tops of parking meters along picturesque streets lined with brick storefronts whose basements and lower floors were flooded.
+Across downtown Montpelier, brown water from the Winooski had submerged vehicles and all but the tops of parking meters along picturesque streets lined with brick storefronts whose basements and lower floors were flooded.
 Some residents of the city of 8,000 slogged their way through waist-high water Tuesday; others canoed and kayaked along main streets to survey the scene.

 Bryan Pfeiffer canoed around downtown to check out the damage and was appalled by what he saw.
 The basement of every building — including the one where he works — and the lower levels of most were inundated.
 Even the city’s fire station was flooded.